igloo-project/igloo-doc/source/features/ExternalLinkChecker.md

 ## About

-OWSI-Core has a service called the external link checker.
+Igloo has a service called the external link checker.
 It's used to check that external links stays valid.

 It's currently used in production to validate several 100k links.